| |

 Vatican where it financed the work of saving alleged and convicted

-Cardinal Franz König, who knew two such men personally,
+1988 by Cardinal Franz König, who knew two such men personally,

-although he declined to name them*.
+although he declined to name them20.

 Such admissions are untypical within the Church.
 More usual